‘We’re closing in on them’ says UFO expert on Pentagon findings - NewsBreak

 The document, which was requested in 2017 under the Freedom of Information Act, was finally released Tuesday.
 It confirms, at least according to Pope, what pilots have been reporting for years.

 “We’ve seen multiple videos — U.S. Navy videos — of jets chasing these things tracked on radar and it’s not just UFOs,” Pope said.
-“Frankly, they’ve been looking at other things which sound like they come straight out of an “X-Files” script.”Pentagon announces plans to investigate UFOs
+“Frankly, they’ve been looking at other things which sound like they come straight out of an ‘X-Files’ script.”Takeaways: WWE stole the show at WrestleMania weekend

 In 2019, the U.S. government declassified, released and confirmed videos showing encounters between UFOs and U.S. Navy pilots in 2004 and 2015.
-Similarly, leaked Pentagon footage of a spherical flying object seen flying off the coast of San Diego was later confirmed as authentic by the Pentagon, as well.
+Similarly, leaked Pentagon footage of a spherical flying object seen flying off the coast of San Diego was later confirmed as authentic by the Pentagon.

 But because there aren’t definitive confirmations on what these objects actually are, the possibilities are endless.